Liddington

-Liddington is a village and civil parish near Swindon in Wiltshire, England.
-The settlement lies southeast of Swindon town, close to junction 15 of the M4 motorway, which is approximately 2 mi away via the B4192.
+Liddington is a village and civil parish in the Borough of Swindon, England.
+The village is about a mile beyond the south-east edge of Swindon's built-up area, close to junction 15 of the M4 motorway, which is approximately 2 mi away via the B4192.

 History

 The parish has been an area of settlement since the earliest times.
 The ancient Ridgeway traverses the parish just north of the village and the Iron Age hill-fort known as Liddington Castle, which is a scheduled monument, overlooks the present-day village.
 Liddington is recorded in the late Saxon period, around 940 AD.
 The Domesday Book of 1086 refers to the settlement as Ledentone.
-Records indicate that Liddington was a fairly prosperous parish in the 14th century.
 The population of the parish peaked at 454 in 1841 and then gradually declined.